YottaDB/YDBDoc/ProgGuide/ioproc.rst

    set p="MyProcs"
    open p:(command="ps -ef|grep $USER":readonly)::"PIPE"

 This shows the use of a PIPE device to identify processes belonging to the current userid.
-The READONLY device parameter specifies that the YottaDB/GT.M process only read the output of the pipe, and not provide it with any input.
+The READONLY device parameter specifies that the YottaDB process only read the output of the pipe, and not provide it with any input.
 This example illustrates the fact that the command can be any shell command, can include environment variables and pipes within the command.

 .. note::
    Flags to the ps command vary for different UNIX platforms.